lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   be extended to include higher order derivatives information.

 - A new ``<EventIndicators>`` element wil be added to the model description file.
-  This element will expose event indicators with ``dependencies`` and time derivatives.
+  This element will expose event indicators with their ``dependencies`` and time derivatives.

 - The ``dependencies`` attribute of state derivatives will be extended to include ``TimeEventHandler`` variables on which they depend on.
   ``TimeEventHandler`` variables are variables which are updated because of a time event.

-- A new dependency attribute ``ei_dependencies`` will be added to variables of the ``<Derivatives>`` element to include event indicator variables on which they depend on.
+- A new dependency attribute ``ei_dependencies`` will be added to state derivatives listed in the ``<Derivatives>`` element to include event indicator on which the state derivatives depend on.

 - A new data structure ``fmi2ExtendedEventInfo`` will be included to provide additional time event information.